Quick comparison

 Natural makeup brushes are the stronger pick for powder-heavy makeup and a softer, more diffused finish.
 If bronzer, blush, and setting powder make up most of the routine, natural hair has a clear edge.

 If one brush set has to do the most work, synthetic is the simpler choice.
-If the goal is a softer powder finish and the routine stays mostly dry, natural is the more specialized one.
+If The aim is a softer powder finish and the routine stays mostly dry, natural is the more specialized one.